-B. The following are relationships, interests, or situations involving me or a member of my family that I consider might r esult in or appear to be an actual, apparent, or potential conflict of interest between such family mem such family members or myself on one hand and ACES Technical Charter School on the other.
+B. The following are relationships, interests, or situations involving me or a member of my family that I consider might result in or appear to be an actual, apparent, or potential conflict of interest between such family members or myself on one hand and ACES Technical Charter School on the other.

 Initials:

-Total Points Available Expectations 4 Provide a governing body conflict of interest policy that includes action steps, timelines, and responsible parties; Describe how the policy meets the requirements of NMSA 1978 § 22-8B-5.2(2011); and Include all forms the governing body will or may be required to submit pursuant to the policy.
-INDEPENDE NT REVIEWER EVALUATION: Click here to enter text.
+Total Points Available Expectations 4 A complete response must Provide a governing body conflict of interest policy that includes action steps, timelines, and responsible parties; Describe how the policy meets the requirements of NMSA 1978 § 22-8B-5.2(2011); and Include all forms the governing body will or may be required to submit pursuant to the policy.